twreporter/orangutan-monorepo/packages/sheet2code-ui/README.md

     PropTypes.oneOf(['dynamic']),
     PropTypes.number,
   ]), // Set how many sheet fields showed. 'dynamic' will showed at least one field for sheet.
-  previewAllowCustomizeWidth: PropTypes.bool, // Should UI contain a customizer of preview width
+  previewAllowCustomWidth: PropTypes.bool, // Should UI contain a customizer of preview width
   previewDefaultWidth: PropTypes.number, // The default width of the preview (percentage related to preview container)
   previewOverflow: PropTypes.oneOf(['hidden', 'visible', 'scroll']),
   title: PropTypes.string.isRequired, // The title of the form